vishal-star-prog/Contacts-App-Clone/README.md

 3.Create a firebase project <br/>
 4.Enable firestore database and authentication in firebase app <br/>
 4.Connect the android studio app to google firebase in tools section of Android Studio <br/>
-5.Add SHA1 fingerprint to the firebase app from Android Studio gradle sigingreport <br/>
+5.Add SHA1 fingerprint to the firebase app from Android Studio gradle signingreport <br/>
 6.Now the app is connected to the firebase and you can run it.  <br/>